Colluvio is a Workshop for Chamber Music and promotes cosmopolitan encounters among young people.

 Its origins resulted from impressions of the tragic happenings in wars between the nations of Jugoslavia.
-This moving history is documented in the impressive ORF- film about colluvio “Music after the War, Kosovo between Trauma and New Beginnings”.
+This moving history is told in the impressive ORF- documentary film about colluvio “Music after the War, Kosovo between Trauma and New Beginnings”.

 Since then much has happened, colluvio has grown and developed.
 Understanding between nations through music has remained its central philosophy, even though in the meantime colluvio has gathered in significance far over the borders of its origins and now includes all countries in Europe.

 Music students of a high musical and technical standard from all over Europe and neighbouring countries, as well as specially talented pupils of 16 and over.